Go to WomenAndCruising.com

 Beth Leonard and Evans Starzinger have a number of useful items on the Articles page of their website including: their Provisioning List, Medical Supplies, and an article on Pressure Cooker Canning

-The Care and Feeding of the Sailing Crew
+Care and Feeding of the Sailing Crew (The)

 Lin and Larry Pardey cover everything from outfitting a galley to organizing meals safely in rough weather; from controlling seasickness to creating the right conditions for a well-rested crew.
 Also included are entertaining on board, feeding vegetarian crew, incorporating modern technology in the galley and provisioning guides.